ampproject/amphtml/extensions/amp-form/amp-form.md

 For validation messages, if your element contains no text content inside, AMP will fill it out with the browser's default validation message.
 In the example above, when the `name5` input is empty and validation is kicked off (i.e., user tried to submit the form) AMP will fill `<span visible-when-invalid="valueMissing" validation-for="name5"></span>` with the browser's validation message and show that `span` to the user.

+{% call callout('Important', type='caution') %}
+You must provide your own validation UI for each kind of invalid state that the input could have.
+If these are not present, users will not see any `custom-validation-reporting` for the missing error state.
+The validity states can be found in the [official W3C HTML validation reporting documentation](https://www.w3.org/TR/html50/forms.html#validitystate).
+{% endcall %}

 ### Reporting strategies

 Specify one of the following reporting options for the `custom-validation-reporting` attribute: